ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Notes:
 - Blocking is done in step 2, and cannot be done later.
 You can only block with a unit put into play after blockers are declared if that unit has 'guardian'

+- Test each player only being able to attack once per round.

 ---
 ## Starting the game